japhethnamukuru/alx-low_level_programming/0x0E-structures_typedef/README.md

 }
 ```
 ---
-`typedef` can also be used with structures to define new data types and used to define structure varaibles diretly as below
+`typedef` can also be used with structures to define new data types and used to define structure varaibles diretly as below.

 ```
 typedef struct User
 {